traksl/trakError/README.md

-# papers
+# trakError
-Recollection of papers
+Recollection of Errors